-- Refrigerated or frozen goods require refrigerated trailers.
-Also called reefers, these are insulated vans that can maintain temperature anywhere from 40 degrees to below freezing in order to keep goods at the perfect temperature during shipping.
+- Refrigerated or frozen goods: require refrigerated trailers.
+Also called reefers, these are insulated vans that can maintain temperatures anywhere from 40 degrees to below freezing in order to keep goods at the perfect temperature during shipping.

-- Heavy equipment, lumber and other large construction items generally require flatbeds to haul them to and from work sites.
-The major benefit to flatbeds is the fact that do not have dimensional restrictions and their freight can be accessed from all sides for easy loading and unloading.
+- Heavy equipment, lumber, and other large construction items: generally require flatbeds to haul them to and from work sites.
+The major benefit to flatbeds is the fact that they don’t have dimensional restrictions and their freight can be accessed from all sides for easy loading and unloading.

-- If you need to ship containerized items cross-country, then you’ll want an intermodal transportation service that can handle the entire shipping process while using the most efficient and cost effective methods of transport available in each region.
+- Containerized Items: if you need to ship containerized items cross-country, then you’ll want an intermodal transportation service.
+This service handles the entire shipping process while using the most efficient and cost-effective methods of transport available in each region.

-- For smaller loads a transportation partner that can handle “LTL” or less-than-truckload services is important.
-These can often be more economic than parcel shippers.
+- Smaller loads: for smaller loads, a transportation partner that can handle “LTL” or less-than-truckload services is important.
+These can often be more economical than parcel shippers.

-Your transportation needs, as well as storage needs, are usually bested handled by a 3PL that has access to a large transportation network containing all four carrier types with access to all manner of trailer.
+Your transportation needs, as well as storage needs, are usually best handled by a 3PL that has access to a large transportation network containing all four carrier types with access to all manner of trailers.